- Admissions & Aid

 - Student Life

-Accounting has always been a solid, stable occupational option for prospective professionals.
-Unfortunately, sometimes it is falsely stereotyped as one-dimensional or boring.
+Accounting has always been a solid, stable career choice.
+Unfortunately, it is sometimes falsely stereotyped as one-dimensional or boring.
 That’s not the case.
 In reality, there are various academic options for a future accounting major to choose from — and multiple career paths that allow you to play a critical role at any organization.

 Even at the undergraduate level, there are several different degree program options for prospective accountants.
 These different academic tracks have a lot to do with personal interests and future goals, both academic and professional.